MicrosoftDocs/azure-reference-other/stream-analytics-query-language/hopping-window-azure-stream-analytics.md

  **hopsize**

- A big integer which describes the size of the Hop
+ A big integer which describes the size of the Hop.
+The windowsize is static, and cannot be changed dynamically at runtime.

  **offsetsize**